-After the cabinets are screwed to the wall you’ll likely end up drilling cabinet knob hardware and installing knobs and handles.
+After the cabinets are screwed to the wall, you’ll likely end up drilling cabinet knob hardware and installing knobs and handles.

 And guess what?

 There are specific screws for this job as well.
-After hacking and cutting many machine screws I’ve learned to always have a box or two of 8-32 x 1-1/4 inch and 8-32 x 1-5/8 machine screws in your toolbox.
+After hacking and cutting many machine screws, I’ve learned always to have a box or two of 8-32 x 1-1/4 inch and 8-32 x 1-5/8 machine screws in your toolbox.

-Installing drawer slides requires buying your own cabinet screw
+Installing drawer slides requires buying your own

 Installing drawers requires a mix of skill and the right Rok #8 screws

-Part 3 - Cabinet Assembly Screws
+Cabinet Assembly Screws

-While most traditional plywood and face frame constructed cabinets are glued and nailed there are uses for cabinet screws in construction.
+While most traditional plywood and face frame constructed cabinets are glued and nailed, there are uses for cabinet screws in construction.

 screws to join melamine and particle board